-Development of previously developed land in the Green Belt or buildings within existing settlements and built up areas will be supported in line with BDP2.1, provided that:
+Development proposals within existing settlements and built up areas will be supported in line with Bromsgrove District Plan BDP2.1 provided that:

-- 1. New development is designed sensitively and meets the criteria set out in our Neighbourhood Development Plan policies; - 2.
+- New development is designed sensitively and addresses related Neighbourhood Development Plan policies; - 2.
 Sites have good access to local facilities and public transport networks; - 3.
-Proposals minimise any adverse impacts on local residential amenity and give careful consideration to noise, odour and light; - 4.
-Development does not lead to ribbon development along existing road networks.
+Proposals minimise any adverse impacts on local residential amenity and give careful consideration to noise, privacy and light;